Monfort Bat Sanctuary: Fruit bats

 Fruit bats are an extremely popular type of bat that can also be called megabats.
 The bats originate from tropical regions of the Old World.
 They do not hibernate and since they dislike the cold, tropical regions suit them best.
 Fruit bats diet includes fruit and nectar.
 During their Circadian flight, fruit bats gather 1.5 to 3 times their body weight in food.
 Certain types of fruit bats have short jaws and powerful teeth to pierce into fruit.
 Others have long tongues and snouts to reach pollen and nectar.
 They can search up to 30 mi to find food.
 Some types of fruit bats can have a five-feet wing span, the largest of all bats.
 Other fruit bats only have a six-centimeter long wing span.
 All but a few types of fruit bats are nocturnal.
 The ones occupying the Monfort Bat Sanctuary are nocturnal.
 These bats are quite rare because they are killed for food.
-Other predators include crows, rats, 10 ft-long pythons, and lizards.
+Other predators include crows, rats, 10 ft-long reticulated pythons, and lizards.
 Usually fruit bats can survive these creature attacks.
 Their major predators are feral dogs and cats, which increases the risks of rabies transmission amongst them.